 The elementary school years are perhaps the golden years of parenting!
 Kids this age are excited about life and learning, they want to please their parents, teachers, and doctors, and they are just fun to be around.

 Now is the time to teach kids about CF and start the transition process.
-This pamphlet discusses this process as well as school issues, health guidelines, and advice from other parents for school-age children with CF.
+This pamphlet discusses this process as well as school issues and advice from other parents for school-age children with CF. Approval by the CFF Education Committee is pending.

 Staying Connected as a Couple: A Parent's Guide to Healthy Living with Cystic Fibrosis